-To select the baud rate of either of the COM Ports, go to SETUP>MORE>COMM and select either COM1 or COM2 as follows:
+To select the baud rate of either one of the COM Ports, press:

 6.2.3.
 COM PORT TESTING

 The serial ports can be tested for correct connection and output in the COM menu.
 This test sends a string of 256 'w' characters to the selected COM port.
 While the test is running, the red LED on the rear panel of the analyzer should flicker.